MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-create-gateway-portal.md

 ## Add servers to backend pools

-Once the application gateway is created, the systems that hosts the application to be load balanced still need to be added to the application gateway.
+Once the application gateway is created, the systems that host the application to be load balanced still need to be added to the application gateway.
 The IP addresses or FQDN values of these servers are added to the backend address pools.

 ### IP Address or FQDN